dm94/stiletto-web/README.md

 Web with different utilities for the game Last Oasis.
 It is created with JS (react), PHP, HTML, CSS (bootstrap) and uses as database MySql

+You can see this website in operation here: [stiletto.comunidadgzone.es](https://stiletto.comunidadgzone.es/)

 ### Working

 - See the list of objects and calculate what it costs to do it in different amounts